signalogic/SigSRF_SDK/mediaTest_readme.md

 As part of the SigSRF software, with its emphasis on high performance streaming, the Pktlib jitter buffer has several advanced features, including:

 * Handles out-of-order packets, including packet swaps
-* Accepts incoming packets in real-time or at unlimited rate (i.e. as fast as possible), or a combination
+* Accepts incoming packets in real-time, unlimited rate (i.e. as fast as possible), or user-specified rate
-* Maximum buffer depth (or back pressure limit) can be specified on per-session basis
+* Maximum buffer depth (or backpressure limit) can be specified on per-session basis
 * Dynamic channel creation to support multiple RTP streams per session (see Multiple RTP Streams / RFC 8108 section above)
-* Dynamic delay depth adjustment option
+* Dynamic delay and depth adjustment options
 * Statistics API, logging, and several options such as overrun control, probation control, flush, and bypass modes

 The DS_GETORD_PKT_FTRT flag (in pktlib.h) can be used to pull buffered packets in "faster than real-time" (FTRT) mode.
 The packet mode command lines on this page can be used in FTRT mode by adding "-rN", where N is the packet add interval in msec.
 For example adding -r0 to the basic packet mode command line above: